 Hampton Court Palace is a story of two palaces: a Tudor palace magnificently developed by Cardinal Wolsey and later Henry VIII, alongside a Baroque palace built by William III and Mary II.
 Meet Henry VIII and his court in the magnificent Tudor Palace.
 Feel the heat in the vast Tudor Kitchens and the eerie chill of the Haunted Gallery.
-Continue your visit through sumptuous Baroque apartments evoking the age of elegance and visit the 60 acres beautiful riverside, landscaped gardens which in 2016 will celebrate the Year of the Garden and the 300th anniversary of the birth of Lancelot ‘Capability’ Brown, who lived at Wilderness House in the palace gardens.
+Continue your visit through sumptuous Baroque apartments evoking the age of elegance and visit the 60 acres beautiful riverside landscaped gardens.

 Tudor Palace and Henry VIII